clean-code-craft-tcq-1/stream-bms-data-ccharan94/README.md

 ### The Sender

-- sends at least two Battery / Charging parameters
+- sends two Battery / Charging parameters: BMS Temperature and State-Of-Charge
 - sends these parameters in a stream (keeps sending automatically till the user stops)
-- can either generate random values for the parameters, or read from a file
+- Is sending in JSON format
 - uses console output to communicate the parameters.

 ### The Receiver

-- reads the parameters from the console input
+- reads the parameters from the data file (currently)
 - after reading every parameter, it prints the following:
     - maximum and minimum values in the incoming stream
     - [simple moving average](https://www.investopedia.com/terms/s/sma.asp) of the last 5 values